-Samantha Cooley is a Brazilian wedding planner and the owner of Noiva Tranquila (which, ironically enough, means "relaxed bride" in Portuguese).
+Samantha Cooley is a Brazilian wedding planner and the owner of Noiva Tranquila, which means "relaxed bride" in Portuguese.

 - What should I wear to a Brazilian wedding?
-The dress codes in Brazil tend to skew towards the more formal, but it is always best to consult the wedding invitation and take into consideration the formality of the event and time of day.
+The dress codes in Brazil skew toward the more formal, but it is always best to consult the wedding invitation and take into consideration the formality of the event and time of day.
 Men should wear a suit, and women typically opt for knee-length or long dresses, depending on formality.

 - How long does a Brazilian wedding ceremony last?
 A typical nuptial ceremony lasts for approximately one hour.
 This includes readings, vows, the switching of rings, and the signing of the marriage certificate.